Can I change information from my LOI to application?

 - Document Format: Upload all attachments in PDF format.

-The Application Guidelines and PCORI templates note additional instructions including page or length restrictions, when applicable.
+The Submission Instructions (formerly known as Application Guidelines) and PCORI templates note additional instructions including page or length restrictions, when applicable.

 What can be removed from the PCORI templates?